micro-api/micro-api/README.md

 *This section should be considered normative.*

-There are two categories of the vocabulary.
-First, there are the generic field definitions.
+There are three sub-categories of the vocabulary: generic fields, ontological fields, and concrete data types.

+**Generic Fields**

 | Property | Type | Description |
 |:---------|:-----|:------------|